-Katherine Bernhardt is taking her signature gestural iconography, which always seems to drip and ooze off her canvases, to a slimy new place—a collaboration with the stress relief-oriented art experience and online shop, Sloomoo Institute; 100% of the profits will benefit three mental health charities: Sad Girls Club, NAMI and Love is Louder.
+Katherine Bernhardt is taking her signature gestural iconography, which never fails to drip and ooze off her canvases, to a new level—a collaboration with Sloomoo Institute the stress relief-oriented art experience and online shop.
+100% of the proceeds from the shared endeavor will benefit three mental health charities: Sad Girls Club, NAMI and Love is Louder.

 “We have always been inspired by art.
-It was a large part of what lead our design process and activations,” say Sloomoo founders Karen Robinovitz and Sara Schiller, both of whom are on the Board of Advisors of the Brooklyn Museum.
-It all began when Bernhardt happened to bring her son to visit Sloomoo in the fall of 2019, right after the opening.
-Robinovitz, already intrigued by her work, asked the artist if she might consider partnering.
-But the painter—heralded for her vivid canvases that overflow with everyday items (think fruit, computers, hot dogs and sneakers paired with iconic retro characters like E.T., Garfield, the Pink Panther and so on)—wasn’t quite sure how her vision would translate to slime.
+It was a large part of what led our design process,” say Sloomoo founders Karen Robinovitz and Sara Schiller.
+The collaboration was born of serendipity—Bernhardt brought her son to visit Sloomoo right after it opened its doors in the fall of 2019.
+Robinovitz, already a fan of Bernhardt's large-scale technicolor dreamscapes, asked the artist if she might consider a partnership.
+But Bernhardt—heralded for her vivid canvases that vibrate with a cacophany of playful references to everyday objects—fruit, hotdogs, computers—and iconic retro characters—E.T., Garfield, the Pink Panther—wasn’t quite sure that her vision would translate into slime.

 “I found the popsicle at a cute tienda in Antigua.
 This slime is all about a love of watermelon, a love of the smell of watermelon, a love of the sticky summer feel of eating a watermelon, a love of the joy of eating ice cream in the summer, a love of the summer and a love of playing with gooey slime,” says Bernhardt, who quarantined in Guatemala.

-Bernhardt painted original works for promotion, which Sloomoo turned into labels and stickers.
-The set, made as an edition of 1,000 and titled Hot Summer Sandía, retails for $24.50 and is available on www.sloomooinstitute.com and https://store.perrotin.com/en/ starting July 21.
+Bernhardt painted several original works to accompany the release, which Sloomoo turned into labels and stickers.
+The limited-edition set (just 1,000 exist), retails for $24.50 and is available on the SlooMoo Institute's site.